owzzz/foret/README.md

-# JSPM | GULP | BABEL Boilerplate project
+# Foret Music

-A Gulp, JSPM and Babel boilerplate project
+A Canvas and WebGL project incorporating music and touch

 ## Installation